NuGet/docs.microsoft.com-nuget/docs/Quickstart/install-and-use-a-package-in-visual-studio.md

 ## Add the Newtonsoft.Json NuGet package

+To install the package, you can use either the Package Manager UI or the Package Manager Console.

+### Package Manager UI

 1. In Solution Explorer, right-click **References** and choose **Manage NuGet Packages**.

     ![Manage NuGet Packages command for project References](media/QS_Use-02-ManageNuGetPackages.png)